tony-shifflett/lessonOne/README.md

 <img src="https://i.imgur.com/k6UDHDD.png" width=400/>

+**Targeting Text**

-The last few settings related to text will be applied to the the article element.
+The last few settings are related to text will be applied to the the article element.

 ```css
 article {